 Background: To evaluate the cost-effectiveness of using clofarabine (Evoltra®) in combination chemotherapy (cyclophosphamide + etoposide) vs. nelarabine and IDA-FLAG protocol (idarubicin, fludarabine, cytarabine, GCSF - Granulocyte Colony Stimulating Factor, cytarabine) for the treatment of acute lymphoblastic leukaemia among children and adolescents who have relapsed or are refractory, after receiving at least two prior standard cyclesregimens and in casewhere there areis no other options enablingtreatment option anticipated to predictresult in a long-termdurable response (as a third-line therapy, used among people qualified for patients qualifying for hematopoietic stem cell transplantation), in the Polish setting.

-The economic analysis was conducted on the basis of results of a systematic review.
+Methods: The economic analysis was conducted on the basis of results of a systematic review.
 The cost analysis was carried out from the public payer (the National Health Fund) perspective in Poland, assuming that Evoltra® is financed from public funds within the chemotherapy catalogue.
 Direct medical costs were taken into account.
 Medical resources usage was determined on the basis of the results of a survey conducted in Polish centers specialized in haematology and children’s oncology.
 The time horizon corresponds to the patients’ life expectancy.
 Costs and health effects were discounted at 5% and 3.5% rate, respectively.
 The cost threshold for an additional quality-adjusted life year (QALY) is in line with the requirements of the Agency for Health Technology Assessment and amounts to PLN 99,543.

 Results: Gaining an additional life year due to the use of clofarabine instead of nelarabine and IDA-FLAG protocol is associated with the cost from the public payer perspective PLN 27,529 and 26,046 respectively within the lifetime horizon.
 Cost of additional quality-adjusted life year (QALY) has been estimated at PLN 32,600 and 30,336 respectively.
 The results of probability sensitivity analysis confirmed stability of conclusions from the basic analysis.